Lean IT

+History

+In 1988, American engineer John Krafcik published an article entitled "Triumph of the Lean Production System", based on his thesis at the Massachusetts Institute of Technology's (MIT) Sloan School of Management.
+Prior to this, Krafcik was a quality engineer at NUMMI (New United Motor Manufacturing), a Toyota - General Motors joint venture in Fremont, California.

+At MIT, Krafcik's research continued as part of the International Motor Vehicle Program (IMVP), which led to the publication, in 1990, of The Machine That Changed the World, co-authored by James Tim Womack (en), Daniel T. Jones and Daniel Ross.
+The book was a worldwide success.

+The lean school was formalized in the US in the 1990s, popularized by the book Lean Thinking (1996) by Daniel T. Jones and James P. Womack (the latter trained in Hajime Ohba's methods as part of Toyota's supplier support unit in the USA).

 Extension to IT

 As lean manufacturing has become more widely implemented, the extension of lean principles is beginning to spread to IT (and other service industries).
 Industry analysts have identified many similarities or analogues between IT and manufacturing.
-For example, whereas the manufacturing function manufactures goods of value to customers, the IT function “manufactures” business services of value to the parent organization and its customers.
+For example, whereas the manufacturing function manufactures goods of value to customers, the IT function "manufactures" business services of value to the parent organization and its customers.
 Similar to manufacturing, the development of business services entails resource management, demand management, quality control, security issues, and so on.

-Moreover, the migration by businesses across virtually every industry sector towards greater use of online or e-business services suggests a likely intensified interest in Lean IT as the IT function becomes intrinsic to businesses’ primary activities of delivering value to their customers.
+Moreover, the migration by businesses across virtually every industry sector towards greater use of online or e-business services suggests a likely intensified interest in Lean IT as the IT function becomes intrinsic to businesses' primary activities of delivering value to their customers.
 Already, even today, IT's role in business is substantial, often providing services that enable customers to discover, order, pay, and receive support.
 IT also provides enhanced employee productivity through software and communications technologies and allows suppliers to collaborate, deliver, and receive payment.

-Consultants and evangelists for Lean IT identify an abundance of waste across the business service “production line”, including legacy infrastructure and fractured processes.
+Consultants and evangelists for Lean IT identify an abundance of waste across the business service "production line", including legacy infrastructure and fractured processes.
 By reducing waste through application of lean Enterprise IT Management (EITM) strategies, CIOs and CTOs in companies such as Tesco, Fujitsu Services, and TransUnion are driving IT from the confines of a back-office support function to a central role in delivering customer value.